omart075/Markerless-AR/README.md

 # How it Works:
 There are a few things that need to be done in order to render 3d objects without a marker:
-  * Find planar object
+  * Find Planar Object
   * Feature Matching
   * Find Homography
-  * Calculate camera intrinsic and extrinsic matrices
+  * Calculate Camera Intrinsic and Extrinsic Matrices
   * Tie it all together

-# 1. Find planar object:
+# 1. Find Planar Object:
   * Given a scene image (or frame if using a video), we must find a planar object (magazine, paper, book, etc.) that we will use to attach our 3d object to like we would with a marker.
 It seems just as restricting as having to rely on a marker but the main difference is that these planar objects exist naturally in the real world whereas markers do not.

   * Using Canny Edge Detector and then finding the contours, we can get the outline of our planar object which we can then crop out.
 We then apply a perspective transform in order to get a top-down view of our object in case it has some rotation or translation in the scene.
 The result of this process will be our query image (planar object), which we will use to perform the feature detection and matching.